 Reading as an Important Skill

 Reading is a necessary skill to be taught in school.
-It is one of the important skills needed by students to master in order to succeed both in their personal and academic life.
+It is one of the important skills needed for students to master in order to succeed both in their personal and academic life.

 That is why English teachers just like you and me, are deeply challenged to become efficient and highly competent reading teachers to make our students become proficient readers.
 Our reading strategies are highly supported by our best teaching strategies which have intense effects on our young learners.

 Furthermore, reading is a form of language processing.
-It is a complex cognitive process that involved producing sounds, pronunciation, and recognizing letter-sound relationships.
+It is a complex cognitive process that involves producing sounds, pronouncing, and recognizing letter-sound relationships.
 Similarly, teaching our pupils to read is equally a complex process.

 According to Kate DiCamillo, “Reading should not be presented to children as a chore, a duty.
 It should be offered as a gift.”
 Thus, as reading teachers let’s all make reading activities enjoyable.

-We all recognize that reading is one of the macro skills that pupils in elementary should master.
-They have to prepare themselves for more complex text at a higher level of education.
+We all recognize that reading is one of the macro skills that pupils in elementary school should master.
+They have to prepare themselves for more complex texts at a higher level of education.

 Pupils in the classroom display varied reading styles, abilities, and interests.
-However, there are researched-backed reading strategies that can be tapped by teachers to make pupils reading experiences meaningful.
+However, there are research-backed reading strategies that can be tapped by teachers to make pupils’ reading experiences meaningful.